Death259/Audio-Waveform-Generator/README.md

 ## 📄 License

-This project is licensed under the MIT License - feel free to use it for personal or commercial projects.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+This means you are free to:
+- ✅ Use this software for any purpose
+- ✅ Study and modify the source code
+- ✅ Share the software with others
+- ✅ Share your modifications

+**However, if you distribute modified versions, you must:**
+- 📋 Make your source code available under GPL-3.0
+- 📋 Include the original copyright notice
+- 📋 State any changes you made
+- 📋 Keep the same GPL-3.0 license

+For the full license text, see the [LICENSE](LICENSE) file or visit [GNU GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## 🙏 Acknowledgments